 - " Ensure that all requirements contained in the Public Health Direction relating to service of alcohol are followed.
-In particular, patrons are required to remain seated while eating and drinking indoors. - " All other regulatory requirements must be followed.
+In particular, patrons are required to remain seated while consuming alcohol indoors. - " All other regulatory requirements must be followed.

 Safety measures - first aid, crowd control, responding to medical emergencies, emergency evacuations